-The default mode of TL-WR710N is Wireless Router.
+The default mode of TL-WR902AC is Wireless Router.
 On this mode, the wired port LAN/WAN works as WAN, it can be connected to DSL Modem or directly connected to a wired network with an Ethernet cable.
-Computers could connect to the device by both wired way through the wired port LAN and wireless way.
+And you can plug in a 3G/4G USB modem to obtain a continuous network.
+Devices could connect to the router wirelessly.